Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- And the other kind of fear, and invites group to share about moments where they were feeling afraid and became creative.
 	- Gabriela
 		- Shares when I'm talking that I'm numbing fear with joy.
-		-
+		- Shares that when I'm using fear unconsciously I start to talk faster
+		- Some part does not want to use the fear to find solutions because then I need to find responsibility for that -
 		-
 -